nzielln/animator/animation/resources/README.md

 ### Transformation

-We felt the need to know a shape's state before applying a new transformation, so a new HashMap field was created to store this information.
-Additionaly, new methods were added to set and get the initial property for each transformation, with this informatio being read from the files.
-To make these changes, we added 8 new methods to our [Transformation](/src/cs5004/animator/model/Transformation.java) interface and three new fields to each sub-class as shown below.
+We felt the need to know a shape's state before and after applying a new transformation, so new fields to store these shapes was added to out Transformation objects.
+Additionaly, new methods were added to get these initial properties, with this information being read from the files when each shape/transformation is created.
+To make these changes, we added 9 new methods to our [Transformation](/src/cs5004/animator/model/Transformation.java) interface and two new fields to each sub-class as shown below.

 ![Updated Transformatoin UML Diagram](images/Transformation2.jpeg)